Loxton High School

 Middle School

-The Middle School curriculum is closely aligned to the Australian Curriculum.
+The Middle School curriculum is closely aligned to the South Australian Curriculum.
 The aim is to provide a broad and balanced range of learning experiences.
 This provides an opportunity for students to develop their interest and passion for pursuing specific subject choices in their senior years.
-In Year 9 & 10, students have a mix of common curriculum and elective choices.
-The SACE Stage 1 Personal Learning Plan is undertaken by Year 10 students.
-It allows them to explore career pathways, seek information on post-secondary education requirements, and select Years 11 and 12 subjects relevant to their chosen pathways.
+In Years 8 and 9 students have a mix of common curriculum and elective choices.

 Loxton High School prides itself on the many and varied extra-curricular activities offered to enhance student learning and personal development.
-These include, but are not limited to, concert band, instrumental music tuition, musical, choir, subject academic competitions of which public speaking is a highlight, Maths quiz night, knock-out sport, Volleyball and Pedal Prix programs and the Duke of Edinburgh award.
+These include, but are not limited to, concert band, instrumental music tuition, musical, choir, subject academic competitions of which public speaking and debating is a highlight, Maths Quiz Night, Knock-Out Sport and volleyball.

 Senior School

-Senior School encompasses Years 11 &12 and is overseen by the Assistant Principal, Senior School & Systems and Home Group teachers support each home class.
+Senior School encompasses Years 10, 11 and 12 and is overseen by the Assistant Principal, and MyMAP teachers support each home class.

-Year 11 students study six subjects per semester and undertake a minimum of 4 year-long subjects, plus the Research Project, completed in either Year 11 or 12.
+Year 11 studentsstudy six subjects per semester and undertake a minimum of 4 year-long subjects, plus Activating Identities and Futures (AIF), completed in either Year 11.
 A full outline of the curriculum is contained in the Curriculum Handbooks.

-The Home Group teacher monitors the progress of each student in the home class, provides general school information and focusses on well-being.
-Senior School subject teachers are skilled in curriculum knowledge and pedagogy and maintain dialogue with Home Group teachers and parents on progress and well-being in their subject.
-Mid-term Stop-Light data communicates progress in each subject.
+The MyMAP teacher monitors the progress of each student in the home class, provides general school information and focusses on well-being.
+Senior School subject teachers are skilled in curriculum knowledge and pedagogy and maintain dialogue with MyMAP teachers and parents on progress and well-being in their subject.
+Mid-term Traffic Light data communicates progress in each subject.

 At Senior School we recognise the growing independence of our students.
 Private Study at Year 12 allows students to manage some of their study time during the day and, as many have part-time employment, to balance school and job commitments.
 Home Study is granted to Year 12 students by the Home Group teacher, in conjunction with parents, for two sessions per week in Terms 2-4, provided the Research Project is satisfactorily completed and the student’s Term 1 report indicates a passing grade in all subjects.